Skip to content

 Test the Defense

-With Defense Mode ON, ask your poisoned questions again:
+With Defense Mode ON, ask your poisoned question again:

 What temperature should I cook chicken to?